Nope (film): Plot

-In Agua Dulce, California, the Haywood family trains and handles horses for film and television productions.
-One day, metallic objects fall out of the sky, and Otis Haywood Sr. is hit in the eye and killed by a falling nickel, which is presumed to have fallen out of an airplane.
+In Agua Dulce, California, the Haywood family trains and handles horses for film productions.
+One day, at their ranch, small metallic objects begin rapidly falling from the sky.
+A nickel strikes Otis Haywood Sr. in the head, killing him.

-Six months later, his children, Otis "OJ" Haywood Jr. and Emerald "Em" Haywood, are fired from the set of a TV commercial after their horse, Lucky, reacts violently to its own reflection in a handheld mirror.
-To keep the business afloat, OJ sells some of the horses to Ricky "Jupe" Park, who operates a Western theme park called Jupiter's Claim.
-Jupe also exploits his past as a child actor, specifically when a chimpanzee named Gordy maimed his costars on the set of a sitcom, but left him unharmed.
+Six months later, his children, Otis "OJ" Jr. and Emerald "Em" are fired from a set after their horse, Lucky, reacts disruptively to his reflection in a chrome ball used for visual effects.
+To raise money, OJ has been selling some of their horses to Ricky "Jupe" Park, a former child actor who operates a Western-themed amusement park called Jupiter's Claim.
+Jupe previously starred on Gordy's Home, a family sitcom about a chimpanzee named Gordy.
+During filming in 1998, one of the chimps who portrayed Gordy reacted violently to the sound of popping balloons and mauled much of the cast and crew before being shot.
+Jupe has since settled down with his wife, Amber, and their three sons, but now exploits his trauma from Gordy's Home in the hopes of revitalizing his career.

-One night, the Haywoods notice their electricity fluctuating and their horses vanishing and violently reacting to an unknown presence.
-They discover an unidentified flying object (UFO) shaped like a flying saucer that has been taking their horses and spitting out the inorganic matter, which OJ concludes to have caused their father's death.
-The siblings decide to document and sell evidence of the UFO's existence, and recruit Fry's Electronics employee Angel Torres to set up surveillance cameras.
-The UFO arrives a second time and abducts a horse named Clover, as well as a decoy snatched by Em from Jupiter's Claim.

-The next day, Em attempts to recruit famed cinematographer Antlers Holst to help them record the UFO.
-Holst declines, telling Em that chasing wealth and fame is a "dream you will never wake up from."
-Angel then arrives and reveals to the Haywoods that a cloud captured on camera never moves, which OJ suspects is the UFO's hiding place.
+One night, the Haywoods notice their electricity fluctuating and their horses aggressively reacting to an unknown presence.
+They discover an unidentified flying object (UFO) that has been taking their horses.
+The siblings decide to document and sell evidence of the UFO's existence, recruiting electronics store employee Angel Torres to set up surveillance cameras.
+The UFO arrives and abducts a horse that has broken out of the ranch stable, as well as a metal horse statue Em has stolen from Jupiter's Claim to act as a decoy.
+The next day, Em attempts to recruit famed cinematographer, Antlers Holst to help them record the UFO.
+Holst declines, not wanting to encourage Em in what he considers an unfulfilling pursuit of wealth and fame.
+Angel arrives, having noticed while watching footage from the cameras a cloud in the valley that never moves; OJ suspects this is the UFO's hiding place before concluding, based on its flight patterns, that it may be a living creature.